roshanrk27/portfolio-tracker/stocks_nps_tasks.md

 ### 6. Store or cache latest stock prices
 Optional: use a 'stock_prices' table or cache in memory per session

-### 7. Add file upload form for NPS holding statement
+### 7. Add file upload form creating table with NPS fund name to code mapping in admin dashboard
-Add to dashboard tab with input for file upload
+Add to admin dashboard tab with input csv for file upload.
+Upsert data with nps fund code as unique constraint

-### 8. Parse NPS statement and extract scheme NAVs and units
+### 8. In NPS page add NPS holdings by selecting from the fund list
-Parse uploaded file and extract scheme-wise holdings
+For each fund enter current unit holding and updated date

 ### 9. Fetch latest NAV for NPS schemes
 Scrape or query current NAV for central/state tier from official source